Bachelor of Science

 The programme starts in the winter semester.

-- general higher education entrance qualification (Abitur)
+• general higher education entrance qualification (Abitur) or

-- subject-restricted higher education entrance qualification or entrance qualification for universities of applied sciences or subject-restricted entrance qualification for universities of applied sciences
+• subject-specific higher education entrance qualification or subject-specific entrance qualification for universities of applied sciences, or

 Application period